BrylliDTU/BrylliDTU.github.io/about.markdown

 ## Stadium Attendance

+Let's take a look at the total attendance for each stadium in the years 2000-2019 so you can get a feeling of how many attend each stadium.
+This graph will give you an insight into which stadiums have drawn the largest crowds and how attendance can vary significantly from one venue to another.

 <figure>
   <img src="/asset/images/total_attend_per_stadium.png" alt="Total Attendance">
   <figcaption>Total attendance per NFL stadium.</figcaption>
 </figure>

-Let's take a look at the total attendance for each stadium in the years 2000-2019 so you can get a feeling of how many attend each stadium.
-Let's note that the NYG/NYJ is used for two teams, which explains the high total attendance.
-This graph will give you an insight into which stadiums have drawn the largest crowds and how attendance can vary significantly from one venue to another.

-Key points to consider:
+Key points for you to consider from this graph:
 * Dual-Use Stadium: The stadium shared by the New York Giants and New York Jets, referred to in our data as NYG/NYJ, consistently shows higher attendance figures.
 This is because it serves as the home field for two teams, essentially doubling its exposure to fans throughout the NFL season.
 * Stadium Capacity: Attendance figures are influenced by the capacity of each stadium.
 Larger stadiums can accommodate more fans, and this is often reflected in higher total attendance numbers.
-For example, venues like the LAC stadium, the home of the Los Angeles Chargers, has much less capacity compared to other stadiums, which reflects as a low total attendance in our graph.
+For example, venues like the LAC stadium, the home of the Los Angeles Chargers and the Rams, located in Inglewood, has much less capacity than other stadiums, which results in a lower total attendance.

 ## Weather Conditions at NFL Stadiums

+As a fan, whether you're watching a game from your living room or you're cheering in the stands, knowing the weather conditions can motivate you when choosing what team you would want to travel for.
+Think of it like this, do you want to travel to go see your new team play a game on their home stadium?
+Then perhaps the average weather conditions influence you in where you would travel.
+The graph below shows us the average wind speed as well as the average temperature for each home team stadium.

 <figure>
   <iframe src="/asset/average_weather_per_stadium.html" width="800" height="600"></iframe>
   <figcaption>Average weather per NFL stadium</figcaption>
 </figure>

-As a fan, whether you're watching a game from your living room or you're cheering in the stands, knowing the weather can help you prepare for the game.
-For stadium-goers, understanding typical weather patterns can influence everything from apparel choices to tailgating plans.
-Meanwhile, at-home viewers will find that commentators often discuss weather impacts on the game’s strategy, adding an extra layer of depth to broadcasts.Think of it like this, do you want to travel to go see your new team play a game on their home stadium?
-Then perhaps the average weather conditions influence you in where you would travel.
-The graph above shows us the average wind speed as well as the average temperature for each home team stadium.
+From the weather conditions graph, we can see that the average temperate is highest for the Miami Dolphins, which would be expected as the stadium is located in the sunny Miami state.
+Let's note that it is a very personal preference on what type of weather fans like to have while sitting in the stands.
+While the temperature is hot in Miami, the wind does pick up.
+It is especially windy for the Atlanta stadium, which might not be good weather conditions for sitting and watching a game.

 # Teams